AniStepBall/aws-ecs-fargate-cicd/README.md

-# AWS Week 7: ECS Fargate CI/CD Deployment
+# ECS Fargate CI/CD Deployment

 ## About
 This project deploys a Dockerized Flask application to AWS ECS Fargate using: